sathomas/jsDataV.is/src/text/ch6/02-svg.md

 }
 </style>

 At this point our visualization example is complete.
-Figure NEXTFIGURENUMBER has the result.
+Figure NEXTFIGURENUMBER shows the result.

 ### 2014 Health Outcomes in Georgia Counties
 <figure id="svg-2">